 Here's another one: house sit for one beautiful cat in Eastern London for three weeks.
 Home owners are retired (hence the longer house sit), lovely cat has never been in a cattery so kind cat sitters are very much needed.
 And there are many more... sign up to THS and you can check yourself.

-2. Things to Know Before You House Sit in London
+Things to Know Before You House Sit in London

-Best location to stay in London
+The Best location to stay in London

 I've never found a location in London that I didn't like but, be warned, the different neighbourhoods are extremely different to each other.
 London used to be a collection of little villages and you can still tell: some are snobby, some are hipstery, some are 'rough'.
 All are always changing, so one that was considered 'dangerous' ten years ago, is probably now considered one of the hottest up and coming neighbourhoods - the best place to buy your first home.
 Do a little research before hand, and you won't end up in a neighbourhood that you hate.
+But be open-minded - London might surprise you.
+And wherever you go, you have access to everywhere else via bike (the home owners might lend you one!), by foot, or by the extensive Underground and bus network.

 Transport in London

-Get an Oyster card, it makes the Tube a fraction of the price
+• Get an Oyster card, it makes the Tube a fraction of the price;

-If you have a contactless card, you can use it to pay for the buses (they don't take cash)
+• If you have a contactless card, you can use it to pay for the buses (they don't take cash);

 Airports in London

-Don't be fooled, half of the 'London' airports aren't really in London at all.
+Although there are a lot of them half of the 'London' airports aren't really in London at all.
 To get into central London, with public transport keep in mind it takes about

-30 minutes from Gatwick airport (10 Euros)
+• 30 minutes from Gatwick airport (10 Euros);

-1 hour from Luton airport (10 - 20 Euros)
+• 1 hour from Luton airport (10 - 20 Euros);

-2 hours from Stansted airport with the bus (10 Euros) or 1 hour by train (20 Euros)
+• 2 hours from Stansted airport with the bus (10 Euros) or 1 hour by train (20 Euros).

 Things to do in London

-3. Wrap Up: House Sitting London
+Wrap Up: House Sitting in London

 House sitting in London is one of the first places I recommend people house sit - it's diverse, there are plenty of house sits available and newbie house sitters are almost guaranteed to get a house sit.
 I always say that house sitting is almost a contradiction - what other method allows you to travel both cheaply and luxuriously.
 With London being such an expensive city usually, and with so many luxury house sitting London jobs available, this cheap/luxurious travel paradox is very apparent.
 For more on Europe, how about trying house sitting in Ireland?
-We have also made this video for newcomers to housesitting, enjoy :)
+We have also made this video for newcomers to house sitting, enjoy :)

-P.S.
-Trustedhousesitters.com was kind enough to provide us and our readers with a 10% discount -- click on the link to use it!
+P.S.: If you're interested in a way of travelling and getting accommodation cheaply, you might wanna check out house sitting.
+Trustedhousesitters.com was kind enough to provide us and our readers with a 10% discount, feel free to click on the link to use it :)

 Share this: